 Is Azure OpenAI Service HIPAA compliant for healthcare organizations?

 Yes, Azure OpenAI Service is covered under Microsoft's HIPAA Business Associate Agreement (BAA) for production-level text-based interactions.
 Healthcare organizations must configure private endpoints to isolate network traffic, enable managed identity for authentication, implement Azure RBAC for least-privilege access, enable diagnostic logging for audit trails, and use content filtering to prevent PHI exposure in prompts.
 Note that preview features and non-text models (such as DALL-E or voice inputs) are not currently HIPAA-compliant unless explicitly stated by Microsoft.
-EPC Group has implemented HIPAA-compliant Azure AI solutions for 30+ healthcare organizations with 100% audit success rates.
+EPC Group has implemented HIPAA-aligned Azure AI solutions for healthcare organizations with zero audit findings across regulated-industry engagements.

 What is the difference between fine-tuning and prompt engineering in Azure OpenAI?